 How to grow greener grass magic bullet # 6.
 Test the soil pH level

 You’re after a pH between 6 and 7.2.
-If it’s too high, you’ll treat the lawn with iron sulfate or sulfur; too low and you’ll use pelletized limestone.
+If it’s too high, you’ll treat the lawn with iron sulfate or sulphur; too low and you’ll use pelletized limestone.
 Whoever does the testing will tell you what and how much to use to fix the pH.
 Applying the treatment is as easy as walking around the yard with a spreader.

 Five ways to growing greener grass simpler and cheaper: 1.
 Use a broadcast spreader